ustudio/mogo/README.md

 ----------
 MongoDB lets you store any fields in any collection -- this means it is particularly well suited for storing and querying across inheritance relationships.
-I've recently added a new model type of `PolyModel` that lets you define this in a (hopefully) simple way.
+The `PolyModel` lets you define this in a simple way.

 ```python
 class Person(PolyModel):